exratione/lambda-complex/README.md

 deleted.
 This may or may not be desired, and so a deletion option or deletion tool would be useful.

-### Detection of Coordinator Failure on Deployment

-The ability to detect whether or not the coordinator runs successfully when a new version is deployed is much needed.
-This should count as a failed deployment, and thus not trigger switchover and deletion of the existing stack.

 ### More Component Types

 Add further component types based on other ways to trigger Lambda functions